“The more you engage with customers, the clearer things become and the easier it is to determine what you should be doing” - John Russell

 Create audience segments that you can syndicate out to other platforms

 Trigger channel engagements like Website Overlays using the API services

-Create segments based on these scoring properties
+You can create segments based on these Scoring Properties: